 If you would like to work with children and young people in Health and Social Care settings in England, you would be advised to consider the Level 2 Certificate for the Children and Young People’s Workforce and the Level 3 Diploma for the Children and Young People’s Workforce.

 In addition you might be interested in acquiring shorter specialised qualifications in Paediatric First Aid, Assisting and Moving of Individuals, Prevention and Control of Infection and Food Safety and Nutrition.
-These are available in England, Wales & Northern Ireland and cover children and young people and adult settings.

 So what type of jobs are available?

 Our qualifications cover a wide range of job roles from assistants to managers, including:

 • Care Assistants - working in residential or supporting living settings

 • Senior Care Support Workers - working in domiciliary services

 • Healthcare Support Workers - working in community and primary care environments

 • Healthcare Assistants - working in acute health environments

 • Community-Based Senior Support Workers - including those working in specialist areas e.g. learning disabilities